PinkDiamond1/ERC1400/README.md

-To get a compiled bytescode and ABI, you could use this method for the standard toekns Copy the output of ERC1400ERC20 and/or ERC1400TokensValidator into Remix https://remix.ethereum.org Compile it with the version and mostly default settings, *plus the optimization option enabled* From here you can use the solidity compiler tab to get an abi and bytecode you can copy into another project to interact You can also test deploying the contract, or using the compiled contract to communicate to the contract using the Deploy & Run Transactions panel
+To get a compiled bytescode and ABI, you could use this method for the standard toekns Copy the output of ERC1400ERC20 and/or ERC1400TokensValidator into Remix https://remix.ethereum.org Compile it with the version and mostly default settings, *plus the optimization option enabled for large contracts* From here you can use the solidity compiler tab to get an abi and bytecode you can copy into another project to interact You can also test deploying the contract, or using the compiled contract to communicate to the contract using the Deploy & Run Transactions panel
-*Important note* Remember the ERC1820 contract that is apart of migrations in the contract, is deployed on your chain before trying to deploy a ERC1400ERC20.
+*Important note* Remember the ERC1820 contract that is apart of migrations in the contract, is deployed on your chain before trying to deploy a ERC1400.

 OR just migrate normally as above and run truffle verify and everything will be on etherscan